jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     RP/0/RP0/CPU0:xrd06#

     ```

+## Exploring Jalapeno

 ### Optional: Explore Kafka Topics

+Jalapeno uses the very popular Kafka messaging bus to transport data received from the network to data processors which map it into the graph database.
 We've included a brief guide to exploring the Jalapeno Kafka setup including listing and monitoring topics: [Kafka](lab_5/lab_5-kafka.md).
 This element of the lab is completely optional, however, because this lab guide is published on Github, you can come back to it in the future to explore Kafka on your own.

 ### Jalapeno Arango Graph Database
 At the heart of Jalapeno is the Arango Graph Database, which is used to model network topology and provide a graph-based data store for the network data collected via BMP or other sources.